rosscg/OxThesis-Setup/readme.md

 This will open a terminal window which opens Atom, builds the pdf file, and displays it in the pdf viewer.
 Any changes made in Atom will be detected by the terminal window, which will rebuild the pdf file.
 The pdf viewer should then refresh and show these changes automatically.

 To finish a session, close Atom and the pdf viewer.
 In the terminal/command prompt window, enter the command `ctr-c` (Windows: followed by `N` when asked to terminate batch job).
-This will run a cleanup of the directory, and push the changes to your git repository (if configured).
+This will run a cleanup of the directory, and push the changes to your git repository.

 -----------------